symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions-automatically.rst

         :language: javascript
         :lines:  31-34

-Create a new listener to get notified every time a new aggregate bonded transaction requires the signature of your account.
+2. Create a new listener to get notified every time a new aggregate bonded transaction requires the signature of your account.

-Open the connection.
+3. Open the connection.
 You only need to open the connection once and then connect to all desired channels.

-Start listening for new transactions, subscribing to the ``aggregateBondedAdded`` channel using your account's address.
+4. Start listening for new transactions, subscribing to the ``aggregateBondedAdded`` channel using your account's address.

 .. note:: To automatically sign aggregate bonded transactions that must be signed by multisig cosignatories, refer to the multisig address instead.
 See :ref:`how to get multisig accounts where an account is cosignatory<guide-get-multisig-account-info>`.

-For each received transaction, check if you have not already signed it.
+5. For each received transaction, check if you have not already signed it.
 Cosign each pending aggregate bonded transaction using the previously created function.

-Did you realise that we are using RxJS operators intensively?
-Announce ``CosignatureSignedTransaction`` to the network using the ``TransactionHttp`` repository.
+6. Announce ``CosignatureSignedTransaction`` to the network using the ``TransactionHttp`` repository.

 .. example-code::